 There are so many beautiful places to visit in Italy you’d need a lifetime to take it in.
 Andrea Hendrikx has a few suggestions on tourist traps you should avoid, so you spend less time in lines and more time taking in the beauty of Il Bel Paese – the Beautiful Country.

 Probably top of everyone’s bucket list while in Venice is to take a romantic gondola ride along the Grand Canal.
-A word of warning, it is very expensive and can cost anywhere from $65–$130 per person.
-Consider instead taking a ride across the Grand Canal aboard a traghetto, the water taxis used by locals which will only cost you around $5.
+A word of warning, it is very expensive and prices start at about $130 for the minimum half-hour.
+Consider instead taking a ride across the Grand Canal aboard a traghetto, the water taxis used by locals which will only cost you about $10.

 Avoid the Leaning Tower of Pisa – it really is just a tilting old tower, surrounded by endless stalls filled with cheap and nasty souvenirs.
 Head instead to San Gimignano with its perfectly preserved tower houses and medieval architecture.